Phonics and Reading

 Foundation Stage and Key Stage 1:

-- Book 2 – A book from the classroom library shelves.
+• Book 2 – A book from the classroom library shelves.
 This book is to be read together with an adult to develop reading comprehension and a love of reading.
 There may be words and sounds in this book that are unfamiliar to the child.

 Key Stage 2:

-- Book 2 – A book from the library or classroom library shelves.
+• Book 2 – A book from the library or classroom library shelves.
 This book is to be read independently or shared with an adult to develop reading comprehension, knowledge of authors and genres and a love of reading.

 Key Stage 2 pupils who are receiving specific phonics intervention:

-- Book 2 – A book from the library or classroom library shelves.
+• Book 2 – A book from the library or classroom library shelves.
 This book is to be read together with an adult to develop reading comprehension and a love of reading.
 There may be words and sounds in this book that are unfamiliar to the child.

 Reading

 Children read individually and within groups across school on a daily basis, as part of teaching across the curriculum, specific phonics or book talk sessions or interventions.
 Every classroom has a reading area to encourage children to develop an interest in reading where a range of fiction, non-fiction and poetry texts are provided for children to choose from.
-E-books are also available to engage reluctant readers.
+E-books are also available to engage pupils in reading.
 Books linked to the topic of study at the time are included in displays and in the learning environments.
 Each class has a story or novel which is read on a daily basis.

 Pupils have access to the school library where they may borrow books from a wide range of genres, which appeal to their interests.
 The library also has a selection of Dyslexia Friendly and larger print books.